-Some homeowners are pining for the past and spending big on restorations of historical homes…
+Some homeowners are pining for the past and investing in restorations of historical homes…

 As the sun begins to set, Lynne Denton heads to the living room of her Pawling, N.Y., home to light the candles in the chandelier.
 It is one of two rooms in her house where electricity isn’t used.
 Ms. Denton says it cost about $1 million to restore her house, built in 1747, to bring it as close as possible to its original state.